-Other operating expenses primarily consist of investment research and technology costs, professional fees, travel and distribution-related costs, rent and occupancy expenses, and other business costs.
-Other operating expenses decreased modestly by \$0.3 million, or 0.2%, for the year ended December 31, 2023 as compared to the prior year primarily due to a decrease in other third-party support costs partially offset by the addition of AlphaSimplex.
+Other operating expenses primarily consist of investment research and technology costs, software application and development expenses, professional fees, travel and distribution-related costs, rent and occupancy expenses, and other business costs.
+Other operating expenses remained consistent during the year ended December 31, 2024 compared to the prior year.